-- (a) either - i. qualified for a New Zealand university degree with at least a B Grade Point Average in 300-level courses, or equivalent, or - ii. been admitted with Academic Equivalent Standing as the holder of such a degree, and - (b) been approved as a student for the degree by the Dean of Business, and - (c) demonstrated a high proficiency in English.
+- (a) either - qualified for an Aotearoa New Zealand university degree with at least a B Grade Point Average in 300-level courses, or equivalent, or - ii. been admitted with Academic Equivalent Standing as the holder of such a degree, and - (b) been approved as a student for the degree by the Amo Umanga | Dean of Business, and - (c) demonstrated a high proficiency in English.
 A student who speaks English as a second language will be required to produce evidence that their English ability meets the standards specified in the General Regulations to the University.